cloudspannerecosystem/cassandra-to-spanner-proxy/README.md

 ## Cloud Spanner Instructions

-- Database and all the tables should be created in advance before executing the queries using the adaptor.
+- Database and all the tables should be created in advance before executing the queries using the adapter.
 - A table should be created as below which will have the metadata information of the cassandra tables and its columns.

     ```sql